jalley64/A-league-about-nothing/README.md

 #### Nomination ####
 - In order to nominate a rule change, simply propose it through the appropriate channel.
 If it gets endorsed (by adding an emoji showing your affirmation) by 2 more league members it will be on the docket for the end of the year summit.
 #### Passing A Rule ####
 - At the season end summit, we will vote on any nominated proposals.
-The commissioner's vote counts as 1.5 votes (essentially a tiebreaker).
-Majority is needed for a vote to pass.
-If a vote passes with less than 75% majority, then the rule will take a year to go into affect, this way, if there is a rule put in place that you absolutely do not want, you can leave the league gracefully before the rule comes into effect.
+8/12 vote are needed to pass a rule change with a year delay.
+10/12 votes are needed to pass a rule change immediately with no delay.
 <br>

 ### League Summit ###